-When Japanese Prime Minister Shinzo Abe was elected on December 26, 2012, he promised a series of monetary policy, fiscal policy and economic reforms designed to resolve Japan's macroeconomic problems.
-These policies have been coined "Abenomics" by economists and the media - a combination of the leader's last name "Abe" and the term "economics".
+Japanese Prime Minister Shinzo Abe was elected on Dec.
+26, 2012, and promised a series of monetary policy, fiscal policy, and economic reforms designed to resolve Japan's macroeconomic problems.
+His reforms have been coined "Abenomics" by economists and the news media.

 Monetary Policy Reforms

-The early success of Abenomics stemmed from monetary policy reforms aimed at reducing real interest rates and increase the inflation rate.
-After decades of deflation and stagflation, the country's economy has struggled to compete in foreign markets.
-The safe-haven status of the Japanese yen after 2008 didn't help, as the prices of its exports jumped sharply.
+The early success of Abenomics stemmed from monetary policy reforms aimed at reducing real interest rates and increasing the inflation rate.
+After decades of deflation and stagflation, the country's economy had struggled to compete in foreign markets.
+Prices of Japanese exports had jumped sharply in 2008, largely due to the safe-haven status of the Japanese yen at the time.

 Fiscal Policy Reforms

-The third and most critical piece of Abenomics is structural reforms, which has proven to be the most difficult to implement.
+The third and most critical piece of Abenomics involves structural reforms, which have proven to be the most difficult to implement.
 Early on, Abe pushed for Japan's participation in the Trans-Pacific Partnership in an effort to remove regulatory loopholes that could be limiting the economy's long-term potential and thereby reducing potential tax revenue.

-Abenomics has certainly began on a positive note, with the Nikkei rising sharply and consumers becoming increasingly positive.
-More recently, Japan's economy has been cooling off and the threat of deflation has resurfaced.
-The "third arrow" of structural reforms has put a dent on inflation that has helped it in the past and the future continues to look uncertain.
+Abenomics began on a positive note, with the Nikkei rising sharply and consumers becoming increasingly positive.
+However, Japan's economy has been cooling off since about 2016 and the threat of deflation has resurfaced.

 The long-term success of Abenomics policies remains to be seen given the slow and weak inflation growth.
 While the government remains optimistic, international investors should retain a healthy dose of skepticism given the country's long fight against deflation and disinflation.